elixir-webrtc/ex_webrtc/guides/introduction/modifying.md

    ```

 > #### Negotiation needed {: .tip}
-> Instead of relaying on gut feeling when it comes to performing the renegotiation, you can use the `negotiationneeded` event (of, in case of Elixir WebRTC,
+> Instead of relying on gut feeling when it comes to performing the renegotiation, you can use the `negotiationneeded` event (of, in the case of Elixir WebRTC,
 > `{:ex_webrtc, _from, :negotiation_needed}` message).
 It should fire every time renegotiation is needed.
 Be careful though!
 If you plan to add five tracks
-> at once, do not perform five renegotiation by accident, when you could do only one at the very end!
+> at once, do not perform five renegotiations by accident, when you could do only one at the very end!

 3. Lastly, Peer 1 also wants to receive Peer 2's tracks, so we need to add the new tracks to Peer 1's PeerConnection and perform the renegotiation there.